MicrosoftDocs/power-platform/power-platform/alm/how-managed-solutions-merged.md

  Whenever a new visible element is added to the SiteMap, it appears at the bottom of whatever container it belongs in.
 For example, a new area will appear at the bottom of the navigation area.
 To position the elements that have been added, you must export the SiteMap, edit it to set the precise position of the elements, and then import it again as an unmanaged solution.

 > [!NOTE]
->  Only one SiteMap customization can be applied between publishing<!--I don't know what this means.-->.
+>  Only one SiteMap customization can be applied between publishing.
 Any unpublished SiteMap customizations will be lost when a new SiteMap definition is imported.

 <a name="BKMK_MergingOptionSetOptions"></a>
 ## Merge option set options
  Each new option set option is initialized with an integer value assigned that includes an option value prefix.
 The option value prefix is a set of five digits prepended to the option value.
 An option value prefix is generated based on the solution publisher's customization prefix, but can be set to any value.
 The option value prefix helps differentiate new option set options created in the context of a specific solution publisher and reduces the opportunity for collisions of option values.
 Using the option value prefix is recommended but not required.

- A managed solution usually updates or adds options for option sets that are already in the environment, for example, the Category or Industry option sets for an account<!--Edit okay?
-Wasn't sure what "account Category" meant.-->.
+ A managed solution usually updates or adds options for option sets that are already in the environment, for example, the Category or Industry option sets for an account.
 When a managed solution modifies the options available in an option set, all the options defined in the managed solution are available in the environment.
 When the managed solution is uninstalled, the options in the option set will be returned to their original state.

 ### See also